Norman Ericson

 Norman R. Ericson (July 21, 1932 – December 22, 2011) was an American teacher and Bible scholar.

 Early life and education

 Ericson was born on July 21, 1932, in Loomis, Nebraska, United States to Raymond and Myrtle Ericson.

 He had his early education in Holdrege, Nebraska after his family moved there.
-In 1950, he attended Trinity Seminary and Bible College (now Trinity International University) in Deerfield, Illinois for two years.
+In 1950, he attended Chicago's Trinity Seminary and Bible College (now Trinity International University in Deerfield, Illinois) for two years.
 He was the choir president in his second year.
 Ericson then transferred the University of Nebraska to finish his BA degree.

 He married Ruth Peterson from Minnesota in 1954 at the First Evangelical Free Church in Chicago.
 Peterson and Ericson first met in Trinity International University.
 He also took up Bachelor of Divinity from Trinity Evangelical Divinity School where he graduated on May 31, 1957.
 He also previously took an Associate of Arts degree in the same school from 1950 until he graduated in 1952.